codekansas/accueil/about.md

   On ne change pas une équipe qui gagne.
 </p>

 Hi!
 We're Chi and Ben.
-Chi is a medical student and Ben is a software engineer.
+Chi is a medical student, and Ben is a software engineer.

 ## Setup